binli2020/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Watched YT video about Spending Considerations by Chirag.
 Finished the quiz.
 ## Watched YT video about Observability Security Considerations by Ashish.
 Finished the quiz.

-## Integrate AWS X-Ray to the Flask application for tracing
+## Integrate AWS X-Ray to the Flask application for tracing (This is included in [my blog](https://binli.hashnode.dev/distributed-tracing-with-aws-xray-in-flask-application))

 * AWS X-Ray SDK for Python

     [GitHub Repo](https://github.com/aws/aws-xray-sdk-python)